-You are not required to backup withhold on any payments you make if the payee is:
+Even if the payee does not provide a TIN in the manner required, you are not required to backup withhold on any payments you make if the payee is:

-1. An organization exempt from tax under section 501(a), an IRA, or a custodial account under section 403(b)(7), if the account satisfies the requirements of section 401(f)(2).
+1. An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2).